acidb/mobiscroll-docs/docs/javascript/datepicker/templating.md

 ---

 # Templating
-The display of the Date & time picker component can be customized with different [renderer](api#renderers) functions.
+The display of the Datepicker component can be customized with different [render functions](api#renderers).

 ## Calendar header template